What Is a Readability Score?

 Frequently Asked Questions

-How can I improve my readability score?
+How do I improve my readability score quickly?